CART

 By KY for KY Store Admin |

-These paranormal hot spots are said to reverberate with the restless spirits of past tragedies.
+These paranormal hot spots are believed to echo with the restless spirits of past tragedies.

-During the Halloween season, we often hear stories of unexplained lights, orbs, footsteps and cold spots in places where tragedy, disease and death have struck.
-It seems every town has a tale of lingering woe to tell, and some have more than others.
-Here are the stories behind eight Kentucky locales that are infamous for unexplained activity and ghostly sightings.
+As Halloween approaches, tales of unexplained lights, orbs, footsteps, and cold spots in places marked by tragedy, disease, and death resurface.
+Almost every town has its own story of lingering sorrow, with some being more notorious than others.
+Here are the stories behind eight Kentucky locations renowned for their mysterious activity and ghostly encounters.

 Haunted Places-Liberty Hall